atovpeko/docs/getting-started/test-drive-timescale-features.md

 # Test drive Timescale features

+$CLOUD_LONG scales PostgreSQL to ingest and query vast amounts of live data. $CLOUD_LONG provides a range of features and optimizations that supercharge your queries while keeping the costs down.
+For example:
+* The row-columnar engine makes queries up to 350x faster, ingests 44% faster, and reduces storage by 95%.
+* Tiered storage seamlessly moves your data from high performance storage for frequently access data to low cost bottomless storage for rarely accessed data.

+You can use the same data optimization methods for data in high performance and low cost storage.

+This page gives shows you how to rapidly implement the features in $CLOUD_LONG so you ingest and query data faster while keeping prices low.

 This page shows you how to import time-series data into a hypertable, improve query speed on frequently accessed data in high performance storage by aggregating it into time buckets and setting up continuous aggregates based on the time buckets.